DefangLabs/defang-docs/docs/concepts/configuration.md

 You can use sensitive config by specifying them in the `environment` section of a service in a `compose.yaml` file without any value, or by specifying an environment key with a `null` value in your Pulumi code.

+Either one of list notation or map notation is acceptable for defining your environment variable(s).
+See below for an example of each.

+#### With List Notation
 ```yaml
 services:
   service1: